Dynamics of individual active elastic filaments with chiral self-propulsion: Discussion

-Our theory has generated a number of predictions which we have computationally validated to varying degrees, the most important and compelling being that chiral active elastic filaments can indeed exhibit shape multi-stability.
-Specifically, our theory predicts that chiral active forcing along with classical elasticity are sufficient to endow active elastic filaments with both straight, unstretched states as well as uniformly curved, compressed conformations in a portion of parameter space.
-Our simulations have shown that for small propulsion angles $\alpha$, this is indeed the case in exactly the region of parameter space predicted by our theory.
-In addition to these conformations, our simulations have shown that other, dynamic states exist that are nonuniformly curved and periodic in time.
+shape multi-stability occurs in exactly the region of parameter space predicted by our theory.
+In addition to these conformations, our simulations have shown that other states exist that are nonuniformly curved.
 While our theoretical analysis does not predict these more complicated states, it also does not rule them out.
 High-order nonlinear partial differential equations such as Eqs.~(\ref{eq:u equation}) and (\ref{eq:w equation}) are notoriously difficult to study, and our analysis has highlighted that the difficulty is exacerbated by having an ``incomplete'' set of boundary conditions [Eqs.~(\ref{eq:BC1 non dim}) and (\ref{eq:BC2 non dim})] to work with.

 Because of the size of the parameter space, we have made no effort to fully determine and categorize the space of possible conformations.
 We have, however, shown that chiral active forces introduce a rich variety of behaviors, suggesting that a more thorough exploration of parameter space will likely yield yet more intriguing motions.